volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 ### Enable Vm

-VMs support is enabled for this fleet.
+VMs support is enabled for this Site.

 ### Ethernet Interface